Mission of the Michigan Municipal League:

 Guidelines for Submitting Article Ideas

-Through our Center for 21st Century Communities (21c3) initiative, the League is helping local officials identify, develop, and implement strategies that will grow and strengthen Michigan’s communities in the coming decades.
-Our magazine content primarily focuses on the eight assets of this initiative (See 21c3 for more information) and other breaking municipal concerns.
+Through our Placemaking initiative, the League is helping local officials identify, develop, and implement strategies that will grow and strengthen Michigan’s communities in the coming decades.
+Our magazine content primarily focuses on the eight assets of this initiative (see our Placemaking site for more information) and other breaking municipal concerns.

 In keeping with the League's mission, all material submitted for publication should provide information on local government issues that will be of assistance to local government officials.
 The League prefers articles that feature a project or official in a Michigan community.
 Members of the League's Business Alliance Program are enouraged to submit article proposals.